 Last year saw an 11.2 percent increase in real estate loans, the highest since 2006 and equal to the previous four years combined.
 Another cause for concern is that Commercial Real Estate loans make up around 24 percent of all bank loans—the highest since the financial crisis.

-The National Council of Real Estate Fiduciaries' index has shown that CRE property values have decreased, with prices falling 3.5 percent in the last quarter.
+The National Council of Real Estate Fiduciaries' index has shown that commercial real estate values have decreased, with prices falling 3.5 percent in the last quarter.
 This drop is the largest since 2009 and only the second time there has been a quarterly decline.

 One of the main reasons for the price drop was the office property sector.
 Some banks have started taking specific steps to minimize their risk.
-For instance, M&T Bank has reduced its exposure to projects under construction.
+For instance, M&T Bank has reduced its exposure to projects under construction loans work.

 However, the bank also stated that assisted living facilities and offices could become problematic while the hotel sector has improved.
 Lenders have likewise tightened their standards for providing credit for CRE.